fmiquiza/desarrollo-frontend-react/README.md

 Log in with the following:
 - Username: (use any string here as user, i.e.: ReactUser)
 - Email:  (use any email, i.e.: reactUser@gmail.com)
-- Password: 'mod7ReactUSIP' (This value is HardCoded)
+- Password: 'mod7ReactUSIP' (This value is HardCoded just for Testing)

 ##